download

 fotor_2023-7-19_18_33_49-fotor-2023071918346.jpeg

-"They are mine and Corinna's things".
+"It’s mine and Corinna's business".

 Formula 1 stops for three weeks.
 How will you spend this holiday period?